labd/wagtailstreamforms/docs/usage.rst

 Using the template tag
 ----------------------

-There is also a template tag you can use outside of a streamfield (but within a page served by wagtail).
+There is also a template tag you can use outside of a streamfield, within a page.

 All this is doing is rendering the form using the same block as in the streamfield.